thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

         Try adding another bill and recording a payment for a future due date, and you should see it appear in "Upcoming Bills Due".

-You now have a fully integrated frontend interacting with your Bill Payment Service, allowing users to track their recurring bills and individual payments.
-This significantly enhances the functionality of your application!
+The above provides a fully integrated frontend interacting with the Bill Payment Service, allowing users to track their recurring bills and individual payments.
+This significantly enhances the functionality of the application!

+The existing services were additionally refined tp provide the following.
-What's next?
-We could refine the existing services, add more features (like bill reminders, or editing recurring bills/payments from the frontend), or consider deploying your application.
+- More features (like bill reminders & editing recurring bills/payments from the frontend).
+- Deploying the application.

+Continue reading for additional details on the refinement.

 ## Local Development / Contributing